namin/metaprogramming/lectures/5-smt/README.md

 # Using SMT in a backend

-[imp2vc2smt.scala](imp2vc2smt.scala) is explaned below, and shows how SMT can be used for _verification_.
+[imp2vc2smt.scala](imp2vc2smt.scala) is explained below, and shows how SMT can be used for _verification_.
 SMT can also be used for _synthesis_.
 The project [Holey](https://github.com/namin/holey) shows synthesis for values.
 Holey combines staged execution of symbolic expressions with SMT to solve Python programming puzzles.
 Left as an exercise, synthesis for expressions could be integrated with [imp2vc2smt.scala](imp2vc2smt.scala) by enumerating shapes of expressions (for example, linear combinations for an arithmetic expression), constraining and discharging to SMT for solving.